techery/fitpay-android-sdk/README.md

 ### Logging HTTP Traffic

-HTTP traffic originating from the SDK can be logged by calling `FPLog.showHttpLogs(true);`
+HTTP traffic originating from the SDK can be logged by calling `FPLog.setShowHTTPLogs(true);`

 ## Contributing to the SDK
 We welcome contributions to the SDK.
 For your first few contributions please fork the repo, make your changes and submit a pull request.
 Internally we branch off of develop, test, and PR-review the branch before merging to develop (moderately stable).
 Releases to Master happen less frequently, undergo more testing, and can be considered stable.
 For more information, please read:  [http://nvie.com/posts/a-successful-git-branching-model/](http://nvie.com/posts/a-successful-git-branching-model/)